Q. How many races are there in the local rowing season?

 Q. What types of boats are used?

-A. All boats (except one privately owned) are sliding seat, fours, doubles and singles.
+A. All boats are sliding seat, quads, doubles and singles.
 These boats fulfil the World Rowing Authority’s specifications for Coastal Boats.
 Coastal rowing is more easily and quickly learnt than Olympic rowing, due to the stability and robustness of coastal rowing equipment.

 Q. What classes are catered for?